Alan Shearer: I doubt I’ll go back to management

 In our chat, Shearer used the phrase “you find a way” five times.
 A neat summary of the most resourceful of careers.

 A traditional centre-forward you could turn to in any kind of crisis.
-Ask him to hold it up, go behind, bulldoze, run the channels, head it, knock the leather of a free-kick.
+Ask him to hold it up, go behind, bulldoze, run the channels, head it, knock the leather off a free-kick.

 “I scored over 30 league goals for three consecutive seasons with Blackburn, which I’m not sure anybody has done.
 But my role slightly changed towards my late 20s and early 30s.
 I had to change my game because of the serious injuries I had.
 I’d lost a half hard of pace.
 But I was aware of that.
 And I found a way.